andreww/fox/DoX/wxml.md

 ### Namespace-aware functions:

-* `xml_AddNamespace`
+* `xml_DeclareNamespace`
 **nsURI** *string*: The URI of the namespace
-(**prefix**) *prefix*: The namespace prefix to be used in the document.
+(**prefix**) *string*: The namespace prefix to be used in the document.
 If absent, then the default namespace is affected.

 Add an XML Namespace declaration.
-This function may be called at any time, and its precise effect depends on when it is called.
+This function may be called at any time, and its precise effect depends on when it is called; see below

+* `xml_UndeclareNamespace`
+(**prefix**) *string*: The namespace prefix to be used in the document.
+If absent, then the default namespace is affected.

+Undeclare an XML namespace.
+This is equivalent to declaring an namespace with an empty URI, and renders the namespace ineffective for the scope of the declaration.
+For explanation of its scope, see below.

+**NB** Use of xml_UndeclareNamespace implies that the resultant document will be compliant with XML Namespaces 1.1, but not 1.0

+#### Scope of namespace functions

-If it is called immediately prior to an xml_NewElement call, then the namespace will be declared in that next element, and will therefore take effect in all child elements.
+If  `xml_[Un]declareNamespace` is called immediately prior to an xml_NewElement call, then the namespace will be declared in that next element, and will therefore take effect in all child elements.

 If it is called prior to an xml_NewElement call, but that element has namespaced attributes